zentralopensource/zentral/docs/apps/mdm.md

 Device syncing occurs at scheduled intervals.
 If the device assignments from ABM/ASM are not reflected in Zentral, go to the *MDM > DEP Virtual Servers > [Instance Name]* section and manually click the `Synchronize` button.

+## MDM Blueprints

+Blueprints in Zentral are templates that group MDM settings and configurations.
+They determine which profiles, settings, and apps are applied to managed devices, enabling consistent and standardized management through simple assignment.
+Apple dv

+### How MDM Blueprints Work

+Blueprints include essential settings for inventory collection and interval of collection, as well as connect settings for `FileVault`, `Recovery password`, and `Software Update Enforcement`, which are assigned to a device.
+They are typically assigned during enrollment, with the option to be modified later.

+- **Single assignment**: A device can only be assigned to one blueprint at a time to prevent conflicts.
+- **Default enrollment**: Blueprints are typically set initially as the default assignment during Automated Device Enrollment (ADE) when devices are enrolled via Apple Business Manager (ABM) for automatic application of settings.
+The blueprint can be changed as needed.
+- **Transitioning**: When a device is switched from one blueprint to another, the new blueprint’s configurations are applied, and any previous settings not included are removed.
+- **Inventory collection**: Inventory data is collected at specified intervals, managed through the MDM protocol.
+The information is stored and updated as part of a device’s inventory records.
+The interval can range from a minimum of 4 hours to a maximum of 7 days, with a default of 1 day.

+- **Artifacts**: Configuration profiles, Enterprise Apps, and VPP Apps are considered artifacts.
+When assigned to a Blueprint, they are listed with details such as type, version, platforms, exclusion tags, default shard, and tag shards.
+Clicking on an artifact allows you to view and edit its details.

+- **Enrollment info**: Displays the connected Automated Device Enrollment (DEP) or Over-The-Air (OTA) enrollment configurations.
+You can click the link to view detailed enrollment information.

+### Create a Blueprint

+1. Go to *MDM > Overview > Blueprints* in the Zentral interface.
+2. Click the *Add* button to create a new blueprint.
+3. Enter a *Name* for the blueprint.
+4. Set an *Inventory Interval* to determine the frequency of inventory collection.
+5. Configure data collection options:
+   - *Collect apps*: Select *Yes* or *No*.
+   - *Collect certificates**: Select *Yes* or *No*.
+   - *Collect profiles**: Select *Yes* or *No*.
+6. Click *Save* to create the blueprint.

+### Modify a Blueprint

+1. Go to *MDM > Overview > Blueprints* and select the blueprint you want to modify.
+2. Update fields such as *Name*, *Inventory Interval*, or data collection options as needed.
+3. Click *Save* to apply the changes.

+### Connect a Blueprint to an Enrollment

+1. Go to *MDM > Overview > Enrollments* and select or create an enrollment profile.
+2. In the *Blueprint* dropdown menu, select the blueprint you want to link.
+3. Click *Save* on the enrollment profile to complete the connection.

+For more details on configuring Automated Device Enrollment (ADE), refer to the [Setup an Enrollment Profile](#setup-an-enrollment-profile) section.

 ## Apps and Books

 To manage and distribute apps from the Mac App Store or iOS/iPadOS App Store through Zentral, a Content Token is required to sync with Apple Business Manager (ABM) or Apple School Manager (ASM).